 Reaching the edge of town, we find log structures in various states of disrepair, some are no more than a pile of rubble while others are still standing.
 Exploring the structures, I wonder how long it will be until the destructive force of nature eventually tears them all down.

-We used this Pioneer Mountains Scenic Byway tour from the U.S. Forest Service and the Benchmark Montana Road & Recreation Atlas to plan our trip.
+We used this Pioneer Mountains Scenic Byway tour from the U.S. Forest Service and the Benchmark Montana Road And Recreation Atlas to plan our trip.

-Standing in a clearing surrounded by falling down buildings, it’s hard to imagine that Coolidge once had electricity, telephone service and a post office.
-But according to the SouthWest Montana site, that’s exactly what we would have found on a visit in 1922, where life would have been accompanied by the clanks and clangs of heavy mining equipment.
+Standing in a clearing surrounded by falling down buildings, it’s hard to imagine that Coolidge, Montana, once had electricity, telephone service and a post office.
+But according to the Visit Southwest Montana website, that’s exactly what we would have found on a visit in 1922, when life would have been accompanied by the clanks and clangs of heavy mining equipment.